 Kelly MacArthur is a champion dancer from Cape Breton, who has competed and performed all over the world and taught Highland and Cape Breton Step Dance for the past 25 years, including 15 years at her own Dance Studio in Sydney, the MacArthur School of Dance.
 The school has a performance troupe called the CapeLand Dancers which consists of top level dancers from all over Cape Breton.
 Performing highland and step dance along with Kelly this year at Dancing Up a Suête, are both junior and senior members of the Company, all of whom are seasoned performers and top-notch dancers.

 Chrissy Crowley is a traditional fiddler and recording artist from Cape Breton who, since the 2007 release of her debut album, has been captivating audiences on an international level.
-Coming from Margaree, a place known for its cherished musical culture which incorporates not only the tunes of the Scottish Gaels but also those of the area's Irish and French-Acadians, Chrissy has been inspired by the traditions of artists who have gone before, embracing the music of her Celtic roots and making it her own.
+Coming from Margaree, Chrissy has been inspired by the traditions of artists who have gone before, embracing the music of her Celtic roots and making it her own.
 Chrissy's third album, Last Night's Fun, won the 2013 Canadian Folk Music Award for Instrumental Solo Recording of the Year.
+Chrissy also performs with hot new Cape Breton supergroup Còig.

 Born and raised in Chéticamp, Cape Breton, Sylvie and Christine Doucet have been step dancing for as long as they can remember.
 They were both founding members of La swing du suête and have shared their love of dancing with many audiences over the years.
 Both sisters live in Cheticamp and are involved with the local arts council and dance troupe.
 They are happy to be reunited on stage to share their love of dance and celtic music.

-Colin Grant's fiddle playing has inconspicuously stepped to the forefront of the East Coast traditional music scene and people are sitting up and taking notice.
+Hard-driving but clean, lively and passionate, traditional yet original; Colin Grant’s fiddle playing has stepped to the forefront of the East Coast traditional music scene.
 Although most at home with traditional Cape Breton fiddle music, his versatility as both a lead and side musician has given him experiences in a variety of traditional styles, in addition to folk, rock and country genres.
-Colin has put this experience to use with Sprag Session, playing a dynamic and thoughtful mingling of beats and melodies from an extensive host of musical influences.
-In addition to solo performances, Colin will also be playing with Sprag Session and Coìg during Celtic Colours this year.
+Besides having received an ECMA nomination for Roots / Traditional Solo Album of the Year for his self-titled debut album, Grant currently performs with contemporary Celtic instrumental group Sprag Session and the new traditional quintet Còig.

 Colleen is the daughter of famed pianist Maybelle Chisholm McQueen.
 Growing up in a musical family as the Chisholms of Margaree, Colleen has developed her unique style.
 She'll be performing with her son Cameron as well as other members of the extended family.